cryostatio/cryostat-operator/README.md

 The operator can be deployed using OLM using `make deploy_bundle`.
-This will deploy `quay.io/rh-jmc-team/container-jfr-operator-bundle:$IMAGE_VERSION` to your configured cluster using `oc`.
+This will deploy `quay.io/rh-jmc-team/container-jfr-operator-bundle:$IMAGE_VERSION` to your configured cluster using `oc` or `kubectl` (`kubeconfig`).
 You can set the variables `IMAGE_NAMESPACE` or `IMAGE_VERSION` to deploy different builds of the bundle.
 Once this is complete, the ContainerJFR Operator will be deployed and running in your cluster.

 ### Configuration